DUNE/p3s/clients/WORKFLOW.md

-In p3s a DAG describes the topology and general characteristics of edges and vertices of a class of workflows but does not correspond to a running process or processes nor does it have a complete information that would be necessary to create a functional workflow.
-In fact, workflows are created by adding enough information to DAGs such that that a proper execution context is created (i.e. the environment, paths to executable, location and name of files etc).
+In p3s a DAG describes the topology and general characteristics of edges and vertices of a class of workflows but does not correspond to a running process or processes nor does it have enough information that would be necessary to create a functional workflow.
+In fact, workflows are created by adding enough parameters to DAGs such that that a proper execution context can be defined (i.e. the environment, paths to executable, location and name of files etc).
 Workflows therefore are created based on DAGs serving as templates (abstractions) by adding necessary parameters.

 ## Describing DAGs
-DAGs and Workflows are stored on the central server of p3s and are persisted using the nbackend database.
+DAGs and Workflows are stored on the central server of p3s and are persisted using the backend database by maintaining tables which contain lists of vertices and edges of the respective graphs.
+The name of the graph is used as a key.

-There are many ways to describe a DAG in a way suitable for creating a record in p3s.
-One convenient method it to leverage an existing XML schema for desribing graphs, *GraphML* --- which is supported in a number of software packages and editing and visualization tools.
+There are many ways to describe a DAG in a way convenient for the user and suitable for creating a record in p3s.
+A reasonable requirements is using some sort of text format for describing a DAG so it can be readily edited by prectically any text editor.
+It is convenient to leverage an existing XML schema for desribing graphs, *GraphML* --- which is supported in a number of software packages and editing and visualization tools.
+Internally, p3s is using the Python package *NetworkX* to parse the *GraphML* source and perform a few other basic operations on graphs if needed.
+The graph information is stored nevertheless in a database.

 Option "-g" of the workflow client allows to use a graphML file containing a DAG description and send it to the server.
 A name can